APTrust/aptrust-maydemo/aptrust-admin/README.md

 Running the Web Admin in Development
 ====================================

-Once you've built the whole project: you can run the web admin by simply running the following:
+Once you've built the whole project: you can run the web admin by simply running the following from the aptrust-admin directory

   mvn clean jetty:run

-on the command line and then open your browser to
+and then open your browser to

   http://localhost:8888/aptrust-admin/